scrive/nix-workshop/code/02-nix-commands/02-use-packages-in-nix-shell.md

 # Nix Shell

 You can use Nix packages without installing them globally on your machine.
+This is a good way to bring in the tools you need for individual projects.

 ```bash
 $ nix-shell -p hello